 Balls are often numbered so that players can readily identify their ball among their playing partners.
 These numbers can also be used to mark important dates or events in a player’s life.

 Golf Ball Core

-Golf balls share common features that give them their conforming shapes and weights.
-However, the internal makeup of each golf ball is specifically designed to give them performance differences with different golf clubs, the driver and wedges especially.
-Inside the golf ball, you will find its core, surrounding layers, and outer cover.
-Multi-material resins, rubbers, and synthetic components are combines to give golf balls a soft feel, improved durability, and modern performance.
+Balls for golf share common features that give them their conforming shapes and weights.
+However, the internal makeup of each ball is specifically designed to give them performance differences with different golf clubs, the driver and wedges especially.

 Golf Ball Cover